paulomarconi/Foraging_Aggregation_V-rep_e-puck/README.md

-# Simple Foraging and Random Aggregation Strategy for swarm robotics without communication.
+# Simple foraging and random aggregation strategy for swarm robotics without communication.

 The following proposes a strategy using a Mealy Deterministic Finite State Machine (DFSM) that switches between five states with two different algorithms.
 The Rebound avoider/follower strategy through proximity sensors, and the search blob/ePuck approach using the 2D image processing of the ePuck embedded camera.